PX4/PX4-Devguide/en/setup/building_px4.md

 cmake ../.. -G "CodeBlocks - Unix Makefiles"
 ```

 That's it!
-Start Qt Creator, then complete the steps in the video below to set up the project to build.
+Start *Qt Creator*, then complete the steps in the video below to set up the project to build.

 {% youtube %}https://www.youtube.com/watch?v=0pa0gS30zNw&rel=0&vq=hd720{% endyoutube %}